earvinpiamonte/laraboots/README.md

 npm run serve
 ```

 Open your browser and enter `http://laravel-bootstrap:3000`.
 The files are now on watch.
+Take note of the port!

 The cool part here is when you modify a script or PHP file, watch as the browser instantly refreshes the page to reflect your changes.